ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+h
+any part of the city, or for a five cent

+fare can be taken immediately to any

+of the large stores in the downtown dis

+trict.
+A train will stop at the Rock Is

+land Station every minute.
+These facili

+ties can only be afforded by the &quot;Great
+Rock Island Route.&quot;
+Address
+John Skbastian, 6.
+P. &#x27;A.
+Chicago.

+To Cattlemen.
+I have for sale 75 to 100 tons of hay,
+with use of pasture, and one and one­
 half miles of river front; good brush
 shelter.
 Plenty of outside range.
 A
 good winter range with abundance of